 - Older adults

-If you are not meeting your RDA for MG, or if the benefits listed above addressing specific conditions apply to you, a magnesium supplement may be in order.
+If you’re not meeting your RDA for MG, or if the benefits listed above for addressing specific conditions apply to you, a magnesium supplement may be in order.

 Are Magnesium Supplements Safe?

 Naturally occurring magnesium in your diet is safe and need not be limited.
-The kidneys will eliminate any excess magnesium in your urine.
+The kidneys eliminate any excess magnesium through urine.
 Although magnesium supplements are generally considered safe for most people, there are upper limits on the amount to be taken from dietary supplements and medications.

 Generally, side effects include mild symptoms such as diarrhea or upset stomach.
 In rare instances, magnesium toxicity can occur.
-See below for the maximum dose you should take in a magnesium supplement unless otherwise instructed by your healthcare provider:
+See below for the maximum dose you should take in magnesium supplements unless otherwise instructed by your healthcare provider:

 - 65 mg/day for children ages 1-3